 Don't Fret The Details, Give Us A Call!

-Rosenfeld Injury Lawyers LLC sspecializes in understanding the details of children's medical malpractice cases so you don't have to.
+Rosenfeld Injury Lawyers LLC specializes in understanding the details of children's medical malpractice cases, so you don't have to.
 We can bring all that skill to your situation.
 All you need to do to start that process is give us a call at (888) 424-5757.
 Then, we can walk you through the peculiarities of the laws and steps you need to take to make sure your child is protected!

 For additional information see the following pages:

 - What Can a Child Obtain in a Personal Injury Case?